apache/rocketmq-spring/rocketmq-spring-qsf/README.md

 ***

 ### QSF introduction
-+ With QSF we can produce/consume rocket-mq messages non-intrusively, and base QSF we can implement standard MQ eventual consistency, idempotency, flow control and so on.
++ With QSF we can produce & consume rocket-mq messages in the form of a method call, and base QSF we can implement standard MQ eventual consistency, idempotency, flow control and so on.

 ***